about.

-My name is Zachary J. Willis, and I am an AEA actor, singer, and performer from Fort Worth, TX currently living in Dallas, TX.
+My name is Zachary J. Willis, and I am an AEA actor, singer, and performer based in the Dallas- Fort Worth metroplex.

 I aspire to be the most fearless storyteller that I can be.
-All my life, I've been so fortunate to have the arts and a family who let me dive right in.
+All my life, I've been so fortunate to have the arts and a family who encouraged me to dive right in.

 I’ve had the pleasure of working with numerous theatre companies in north Texas including Circle Theatre, Casa Mañana, The Firehouse Theatre, Jubilee Theatre, Plaza Theatre Company, Theatre Three, and Uptown Players as well as The Alley, Stages, and Theatre Under the Stars (TUTS) in Houston, Texas.
 I am now a Diane and Hal Brierley Resident Acting Company member at the Tony Award-winning Dallas Theater Center.
 I’ve recently been blessed to share my talents around the country in Fayetteville, Arkansas (TheatreSquared), Louisville, Kentucky (Actors Theatre of Louisville), and even on the Las Vegas strip!